mehtavishwa30/sway/docs/book/src/sway-program-types/libraries.md

 ### Example

-You can import and use a Sway Library such as the [NFT](https://github.com/FuelLabs/sway-libs/tree/master/sway_libs/src/nft) library just like any other external library.
+You can import and use a Sway reference library such as the [NFT](https://github.com/FuelLabs/sway-libs/tree/master/sway_libs/src/nft) library just like any other external library.

 ```sway
 use sway_libs::nft::{